tireddy2/pqc-for-engineers/draft-ar-pquip-pqc-engineers.md

 Additonally, HPKE (Hybrid public key encryption) {{?RFC9180}} deals with a variant of KEM which is essentially a PKE of arbitrary sized plaintexts for a recipient public key.
 It works with a combination of KEMs, KDFs and AEAD schemes (Authenticated Encryption with Additional Data).
 HPKE includes three authenticated variants, including one that authenticates possession of a pre-shared key and two optional ones that authenticate possession of a key encapsulation mechanism (KEM) private key.

-It is, however, essential to note that KEMs are an interactive mechanism because the receiver's actions are dependant on the sender's public key and unlike Diffie-Hellman (DH) which provides non-interactive key exchange (NIKE) property.
+It is, however, essential to note that PQ KEMs are interactive in nature because the receiver's actions are dependant on the sender's public key and unlike Diffie-Hellman (DH) which provides non-interactive key exchange (NIKE) property.
 Kyber, which is a KEM does not support the static-ephemeral key exchange that allows HPKE based on DH based KEMs its (optional) authenticated modes as discussed in Section 1.2 of {{?I-D.westerbaan-cfrg-hpke-xyber768d00-02}}.

 ## What security properties do they provide